1noro/dotfiles/README.md

 ## Font

-This configuration is intended to be used with source JetBrainsMono Nerd Font (of https://www.nerdfonts.com).
+This configuration is intended to be used with source _JetBrainsMono Nerd Font_ from https://www.nerdfonts.com.

 Please download it and move it to the `/usr/share/fonts` folder.